 Entry to the Level 3 Sports Coaching and Development course requires candidates to have a minimum of five GCSEs at levels 9-4 (A*- C), including English and Maths, in order to access the full Performance Academy schedule.

 Students may also be able to access the Performance Golf Academy by studying at Level 2 or A-levels, depending on whether the timetable fits in with training sessions and fixtures.
 GCSE resits will take priority over the Performance Golf training sessions.

 All students will study a full-time Sport qualification alongside the Golf Academy requirements.

 Students will build a portfolio based around evidence generated by the various assessment methods in each unit.
 They can expect to be assessed through:

 For applicants from outside the region or who travel over distance, the College has residential accommodation if required.

-On successful completion of the course, students can apply for a higher level of study at Derby College such as the:
+On successful completion of the course, students can apply for a higher level of study with Derby College Group such as the:

 Alternatively they may wish to seek employment within the sports and active leisure sector.
 A number of Performance Golf Academy graduates have gone on to work in golf clubs, to work towards professional status or have been offered golfing scholarships in the United States.

 Derby College offer sport, health and leisure facilities for public use.
 This includes fitness centre, sports hall and outdoor pitch hire plus lots more.
 Located at Broomfield Hall, Johnson Building and Mackworth.